-- illness or an accident that prevents a student from taking an exam; - the death, during the examination period concerned, of a relative by blood or marriage in the first degree (i.e. parents or children) or in the second degree (i.e. grandparents, grandchildren, brother, sister) or of a person living with the student; - judicial reasons (e.g. summons before a court of law); - an overlap with other examinations, other than catch-up examinations, within a personalised learning track.
-Overlapping means that two or more examinations take place on the same day; the student must give priority to the preceding course unit in the order as set up in the standard learning track. - other forms of force majeure (i.e. an event which has nothing to do with the student and which could not have been reasonably foreseen, prevented or overcome).
+- illness or an accident that prevents a student from taking an exam; - the death, during the examination period concerned, of a relative by blood or marriage in the first degree (i.e. parents or children) or in the second degree (i.e. grandparents, grandchildren, brother, sister) or of a person living with the student; - judicial reasons (e.g. summons before a court of law); - overlap between examinations, other than deferred examinations, within a personalized learning track or model track with elective course units (including major/minor course units).
+Overlap means that two or more examinations take place on the same day.
+The student must give priority to the previous course unit in order of the model learning track years or the compulsory course unit (in the case of a model learning track); - the student has a written examination, other than a deferred examination, in the evening examination slot of a day and a written exam, other than a deferred examination, in the morning examination slot of the following calendar day.
+Where appropriate, the student gives priority to the course unit from the lowest model learning track year or the compulsory course unit (in the case of a model learning track); - other forms of force majeure (an event that has nothing to do with the student, and which could not reasonably have been foreseen, prevented or overcome); - mandatory quarantine or isolation.

-For the catch-up exam, a different evaluation method may exceptionally be used, in consultation between the lecturer-in-charge and the student with notification to the Examination Office.
+For the catch-up exam, a different evaluation method may exceptionally be used.
+This will be communicated to the student in good time prior to the deferred examination and to the Examination Office.
 If the student does not agree with the changed evaluation method, he or she will renounce the catch-up exam.